wrong tool

 Growing up, I couldn’t understand how people would worship that man.
 And the lesson I had learned was that you could have it all if you knew how to ignore the evil you helped create.

 He was the consummate professional.
-And I could have it all if I was like him.
-I could be a technologist bereft of a moral compass, and have it all.
+And I could have it all if I were like him.
+I could be a technologist bereft of a moral compass and have it all.

-But I grew up, and in growing up, I became disgusted that I was like him, and I started to change.
+But as I grew up, I became disgusted with myself for being like him, and I started to change.

-It’s with great satisfaction that the latest biographies of Albert Speer, make it clear, he was evil and should have hanged.
-It’s with great relief, I see his reputation crumble, and the people who fell for him having their reputations crumble alongside him.
+It’s with great satisfaction that the latest biographies of Albert Speer make it clear he was evil and should have been hanged.
+It’s with great relief that I see his reputation crumble, and the people who fell for him have their reputations crumble alongside him.

 It’s 2020, and we technologists enable systems that create harm, like Facebook.
 Without us, Mr. Zuckerberg could not choose to allow hate to spew.
 Our systems allow him to make choices that are questionable at best, evil at worst.